 'One-of' Reimagine unique build!

 The Rikulau Mondrian is a beautiful bike frame finished in a light pearlescent white with a Mondrian composition in prime colours (blue, red and yellow) and black lines.
 The frame is made from Reynolds 853 steel, which is heat treated and air hardened.
 It is similar in strength to Titanium alloy and stainless steel.
-Rikulau has partnered with british Reynolds Steel for many years and produce some amazing looking steel and Titanium frames.
-The front forks are carbon fibre constructs made by Easton.
+Rikulau has partnered with British Reynolds Steel, Birmingham, for many years and produce some amazing looking steel and Titanium frames.
+The front forks are carbon fibre made by Easton.

 This Rikulau Mondrian is a 54cm or L size frame (check geometry below), built up with a full Campagnolo Veloce 10 speed groupset and Campagnolo Khamsin G3 wheelset.
-The seat post is Crank Brothers Cobalt 2 with a Selle Royal saddle.
-The flight deck is Deda Elementi Newton 44cm (outside to outside),
+The seat post is Crank Brothers Cobalt 2 with a Selle Italia Turbo saddle.
+The flight deck is Deda Elementi Newton 44cm,

-This is a ‘one-of’ Reimagine bike build making this Rikulau Mondrian a unique build.
+This is a 'one-of' Reimagine bike build making this Rikulau Mondrian unique.
 These bikes are very rare.

 |Material||Reynolds 853 steel|

 |Groupset||Campagnolo Veloce (black)|

 |Crankset||Campagnolo Veloce (172.5cm)|

 |Handlebar||Deda Elementi Newton Shallow (44cm outside to outside or 40cm middle to middle)|

 |Aheadset||FSA Orbit X with carbon spacers (1x 15mm & 1x 10mm) and a flat Deda Elementi top cap|